 The trio LP is a "180 gram, newly remastered, audiophile" Sept.
 15, 2014 re-release of Prestige-7027 with 2 extra tunes from 1954 (Nutty and Work).
 The front is kept from the 10" Barclay LP, but 2 discrepancies.
 In the session from Oct.
-15, 1952 (Little Rootie Tootie + 3), the drummer is wrongly changed from Art Blakey to Max Roach.
+15, 1952 (Little Rootie Tootie + 3) the name of the drummer is wrongly changed from Art Blakey to Max Roach.
 Intentionally or by mistake?

 On the back side Art Blakey is listed, as in the original liner notes by Ira Gitler.
 Moreover, Bemsha Swing is misprinted as Bemesha Swing.
 Correct on the back side.
 But no complaints, though, regarding the musical quality!